-- All eligible applicants / projects, located within 3km of the landfall location, 5km of the substation location and 1km of the onshore cable route could apply for funding.
+- All eligible applicants / projects, located within 3km of the landfall location, 5km of the substation location and 1km of the onshore cable route were able to apply for funding.

 - In total, 57 separate projects were successful in bidding for funding.
 Awards have also been diverse in nature with grants being awarded for traffic calming systems, play equipment and musical instruments amongst lots of other things important to local people.

 - A list of all successful applicants across the separate funding rounds can be found on our main Community Fund page.

 The Annual Fund - further details will be available soon

 - Planning is already underway to launch the Annual Fund in Spring 2021.
 The Annual Fund will deliver £40,000 of funding annually into areas neighbouring the Onshore Substation and Landfall locations.

 - The Lincolnshire Community Foundation will administer the fund and applications will be open to all projects and groups located within 3km of the Landfall and 5km of the Onshore Substation.

 - A decision making panel made up of local volunteers will be established to ensure that the correct decisions are made for local communities.
 If you are interested in becoming a panel member, please contact Sue Fortune by emailing email@example.com.

 - The funding will be available for the operational life-time of the offshore wind farm (expected to be up to 25 years).

 Further details around making an application to the Triton Knoll Annual Community Fund will be available in due course.
 The Lincolnshire Community Foundation will act as administrator of the fund and are available should you have any queries.
 You can contact Sue Fortune (pictured) from the Lincolnshire Community Foundation (LCF) using the details below.